 The verb_data_2 parameter is a pointer to a string variable containing data used by the verb.
-Authentication data structures are described in "Access-Control Data Structures" on page B-28.
+Authentication data structures are described in "Access-control data structures" on page 370.

-This field is used differently depending on the function being performed.
+The manner in which this variable is used depends on the function being performed.

-Rule-Array Keyword Contents of verb_data_2 field INIT-AC The field contains a list of zero or more roles to be loaded into the Coprocessor.
-See "Role Structure" on page B-29.
+Rule-array keyword Contents of verb_data_2 variable INIT-AC The variable contains a list of zero or more roles to be loaded into the coprocessor.
+See "Role structure" on page 370.
 CHGEXPDT The field contains the new expiration date to be stored in the specified user profile.
-The expiration date is an eight-character string, in the form YYYYMMDD .
+The expiration date is an 8-character string, in the form YYYYMMDD.
 CHG-AD The field contains the new authentication-data, to be used in the specified user profile.
 If the profile currently contains authentication data for the same authentication mechanism, that data is replaced by the new data.
 If the profile does not contain authentication data for the mechanism, the new data is added to the data currently stored for the specified profile.
 RESET-FC The verb_data_2 field is empty.
 Its length is zero.

-The Access_Control_Initialization verb requires the following commands to be enabled:
+The Access_Control_Initialization verb requires the following commands to be enabled in the active role:

-- Initialize the access-control system roles and profiles (offset X'0112') with the INIT-AC keyword.
-See "Profile Structure" on page B-32. - Change the expiration date in a user profile (offset X'0113') with the CHGEXPDT keyword. - Change the authentication data in a user profile (offset X'0114') with the CHG-AD keyword. - Reset the logon failure count in a user profile (offset X'0115') with the RESET-FC keyword.
+- Initialize Access-Control System (offset X'0112') with the INIT-AC keyword.
+See "Profile structure" on page 374. - Change User Profile Expiration Date (offset X'0113') with the CHGEXPDT keyword. - Change User Profile Authentication Data (offset X'0114') with the CHG-AD keyword. - Reset User Profile Logon-Attempt-Failure Count (offset X'0115') with the RESET-FC keyword.